Travel the World with a TESOL

 - Teaching young learners

-- All 5 units must be passed, during the course or through referral
+- All 5 units passed, during the course or through referral

-- In the case of referral, trainees must complete the work to the required grade of the course
+- In the case of referral, work needs to be completed to the required grade of the course

 - Trainees will not be allowed to offset pass marks achieved in one unit against fail marks from other units.